mbucchia/OpenXR-Vk-D3D12/README.md

 - This has only been tested with NVIDIA.
 - This has been tested with the HelloXR sample app from Khronos, and with Unity 2021.

+## How does it work?

+This API layer sits between any OpenXR application and the OpenXR runtime.
+It enhances the currently selected OpenXR runtime with the OpenXR extensions necessary for Vulkan support (`XR_KHR_vulkan_enable` and `XR_KHR_vulkan_enable2`).
+It uses the OpenXR runtime's Direct3D 12 support to efficiently bridge the application's Vulkan rendering to Direct3D 12.
+This processes does not add any overhead: the swapchains (drawing surfaces) requested by the application in Vulkan formats are imported as-is from Direct3D 12, there is no additional copy nor composition phase.
+Upon submission of the rendered frame, a simple fence synchronization primitive is inserted in the GPU queue shared with the OpenXR runtime, which will not block the application's rendering loop.

 ## Known issues

 - Applications using legacy `XR_KHR_vulkan_enable` must enable Vulkan timeline semaphores at device creation time.